Get

 • Weight gain

-On occasion, they may experience what is known as a “phantom” or false pregnancy.
-In this event, she will exhibit all the signs of being pregnant and even believe that she is, but the opposite is true.
-That’s why it’s important to preferably confirm pregnancy through a vet.
+On occasion, the dog may experience what is known as a “phantom” or false pregnancy.
+In this event, she will exhibit all the signs of being pregnant and even believe she is, but the opposite is true.
+That’s why it’s important to confirm pregnancy through a vet.

 How Many Puppies Will She Have?

 As a rule of thumb, the smaller the dog, the smaller the litter.
 A female doxie will produce between one and six pups per litter.
 Somewhere in the middle of this range is the norm.
-Litters of six or more are rare and would only be expected in large (standard) doxies.
-It’s not uncommon for them to produce just one pup, but this usually occurs in younger dogs, or first-time litters.
+Litters of six or more are rare and are only expected in large (standard) Doxies.
+It’s not uncommon for them to produce just one pup, but this usually occurs in younger dogs or first-time litters.

-For miniature doxies, you can expect the average litter size to be smaller than what is mentioned above.
-Usually between one and four is normal for the littlest versions of this breed.
+For miniature Doxies, you can expect the average litter size to be smaller.
+Usually, between one and four is normal for the tiniest versions of this breed.

 divider-dog paw